h5rdly/toke/README.md

 ## 📦 Size

-The .so file on linux is ~3.9Mb, no external dependencies.
+The Rust `.so` file on linux is ~3.9Mb, no external dependencies.

 ## 🚀 Speed